batool-mofeed/Custom-Calendar/README.md

 ### Layouts

-The XML layout files (`activity_main.xml` and `item_calendar.xml`) define the UI components used in the app.
+The XML layout files (`activity_main.xml`, `item_calendar.xml` and `item_event.xml`) define the UI components used in the app.
 You can customize these layouts to match your design requirements.

 ### Data Binding